Empirical View

 # The global burden of disease is huge

 How many healthy life years are lost due to diseases, deaths, and injuries?
 It is a daring question, but we actually do have a good answer to it.
-The Global Burden of Disease estimated that in 2012 2.8 billion healthy live years were lost to premature death or compromised by disability.
-This means that about 39% of potential human life and flourishing is not realized.
-The toll of communicable diseases alone – which are easier to prevent – is 13% of potential human life.1
+The Global Burden of Disease estimated that in 23.5% of potential life years were lost due to premature death in the year 2013.
+Another 10.7% of potential healthy life years were lost due to disease and disability.

 The visualisation below shows the Disability Adjusted Life Years (DALYs) lost per 100,000.